ethmarks/posts/content/measurement.md

 - the moment that the Wright Flyer first flew at Kitty Hawk
 - the moment that Neil Armstrong first set foot on the moon
-- the moment that the first message was broadcast over the internet (it was over ARPANET, technically; [the message](https://www.icann.org/en/blogs/details/the-first-message-transmission-29-10-2019-en) was "lo")
+- the moment that the first message was broadcast over the internet (technically, it was over ARPANET; [the message](https://www.icann.org/en/blogs/details/the-first-message-transmission-29-10-2019-en) was "lo")

 I don't personally have any strong preference for what TUT zero should be.
 It should be set as whichever single moment in history is collectively decided to be the most important.